 Newton Park, Glen Ellyn Park District

-In addition to the playground, the park has a new-and-improved community-bonding skate park and ADA baseball diamond.
+In addition to the playground, the park has a community-bonding skate park and ADA baseball diamond.

 Sensory Garden Playground, Lisle